List of The Dumping Ground characters: May-Li Wang

 The 'Dumping Ground' is inspected by OFSTED inspectors, Rowena (Alison Hammond) and Lizzie (Kate Copeland), who are impressed by a play put on by the young people.
-Sasha returns from her Mum's after finding out she is pregnant, so she tells May-Li she wants to be fostered and May-Li and Mike tell her she has been matched to potential adoptive parents.
+Sasha returns from her mother's after learning she is pregnant, so she tells May-Li she wants to be fostered and May-Li and Mike tell her she has been matched to potential adoptive parents.
 Floss decides she wants to leave the 'Dumping Ground' when she bullies Finn and May-Li figures out she misses Harry, so gets Floss to apologise to Finn.
-Kazima confesses to breaking into the office when the young people are threatened with being grounded, telling May-Li and Mike she wants to get adopted to stay in the UK and took files of those who were adopted.
-May-Li and Mike explain the difficulty of finding adoptive parents for someone her age and it's normally by someone who knows them.
+Kazima confesses to breaking into the office when the young people are threatened with being grounded, telling May-Li and Mike she wants to be adopted to stay in the UK and took files of those who were adopted.
+May-Li and Mike explain the difficulty of finding adoptive parents for someone her age and it is normally by someone who knows them.
 The young people figure out Kazima is doing stuff May-Li likes, realising she wants May-Li to adopt her and the young people overhear May-Li telling Mike she will think about it, but Kazima changes her mind and is told later she can stay.
 On Tee and Carmen's last day, they are told they will not be housed together due to a change in council policy and Tee declines May-Li's offer of her telling Carmen.
 When May-Li comments on how Tee and Carmen are with each other, their social worker manages to house them together.